department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/cost-of-care.md

 You won’t need to pay any copays for tests like X-rays, lab tests, or for preventive tests and services like screenings or immunizations.

-<b>If you have a service-connected disability rating of 10% or higher,</b> you won't need to pay a copay for any type of outpatient care.
+<h4>If you have a service-connected disability rating of 10% or higher</h4> <br>
+You won't need to pay a copay for any type of outpatient care.

-<b>If you don't have a service-connected disability rating of 10% or higher,</b> you may need to pay a copay for non-service-connected outpatient care at the rates listed below.
+<h4>If you don't have a service-connected disability rating of 10% or higher</h4> <br>
+You may need to pay a copay for non-service-connected outpatient care at the rates listed below.

 <h5>2019 outpatient care copay rates</h5>
 | Type of outpatient care | Copay amount for each visit or test |